 - 2 tablespoon water

-Add blueberries, sugar, and lemon juice to pressure cooking pot; stir to combine.
+- Add blueberries, sugar, and lemon juice to pressure cooking pot; stir to combine.
 Lock the lid in place and select High Pressure and 3 minutes cook time.

-- In a small bowl, whisk together cornstarch and water.
+- In a small bowl, whisk together the cornstarch and water.
 Add to compote in pressure cooking pot.
 Bring to a boil using the sauté function, stirring constantly.